QuarticCat/QuarticCat.github.io/content/posts/optimize-difftastic.en.md

 tags: [rust, optimization]
 ---

 [Difftastic](https://github.com/Wilfred/difftastic) is a structural diff that understands syntax.
 The diff results it generates are very fancy, but its performance is poor, and it consumes a lot of memory.
-Recently, I boosted it by 4x while use only 29% memory ([#393](https://github.com/Wilfred/difftastic/pull/393), [#395](https://github.com/Wilfred/difftastic/pull/395), [#401](https://github.com/Wilfred/difftastic/pull/401)).
+Recently, I boosted it by 4x while using only 29% memory ([#393](https://github.com/Wilfred/difftastic/pull/393), [#395](https://github.com/Wilfred/difftastic/pull/395), [#401](https://github.com/Wilfred/difftastic/pull/401)).
 This post explains how I accomplished this.
 Hope it can bring you some inspiration.

 When I started to write this post, not all optimizations were reviewed and merged.
-But I will keep updating.
+But I will keep it updated.

 ## How Does Difftastic Work